dirac-institute/sorcha/docs/installation.rst

 Installing Sorcha
 ----------------------

-Unless you're editing the source code, you can use the version of  ``Sorcha`` published on conda-forge.
+Unless you're editing the source code, running the demo notebooks yourself, or contirbtuing to the documentation, you should use the version of  ``Sorcha`` published on conda-forge and PyPi.

 If using conda::